AlmasB/FXGL/README.md

 ### Contribution & Support

-If you want to build FXGL from sources or want to contribute, please see the [Contribution Guide](CONTRIBUTING.md) (including non-code).
+If you want to build FXGL from the source code or want to contribute, please see the [Contribution Guide](CONTRIBUTING.md) (including non-code).
 FXGL is fully modular, so new contributors do not need to understand the entire codebase, only the module to which the contribution is made.
 Contributions will be reviewed in accordance with the [Code of Conduct](CODE_OF_CONDUCT.md).